mohakbhardwaj/mohakbhardwaj.github.io/_pages/home.md

 ---
 permalink: /
-title: "Hello!"
+title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
 ---
 <p align="justify">
-I am Mohak Bhardwaj, currently a Robotics Engineer at <a href="http://www.nearearth.aero/">Near Earth Autonomy,Inc</a> working on  motion planning for real-world UAVs.
+I am currently a Robotics Engineer at <a href="http://www.nearearth.aero/">Near Earth Autonomy,Inc</a> where I work on motion planning for real-world UAVs.
 Previously, I worked as an Extern at <a href="https://www.ri.cmu.edu/robotics-area/air-lab/">The Air Lab</a> at <a href="https://www.ri.cmu.edu/">The Robotics Institute</a>, Carnegie Mellon University, where I worked with <a href="https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/">Dr. Sebastian Scherer</a> on the applying reinforcement and imitation learning to robot motion planning.
 I graduated my M.S in Robotic Systems Development from RI in 2016 where I was working on planning for ground vehicles.
 I completed my B. Tech in Mechanical Engineering from Indian Institute of Technology, Varanasi.
 </p>
 You can download view CV [here](../files/CV/main.pdf)